Mori-93/portfolioHP/README.md

-# Ichihashi Mori's portfolio webpage
+# Ichihashi Mori's Portfolio webpage
 This repository stores my portfolio webpage.
 As a beginner programmer the contents are in progress. many features of the portfolio are placeholders and are empty for the moment.